signed8bit/bbedit-clm/README.md

 _java-properties/java-properties.plist_

 Provides support for Java Properties syntax coloring.
+Property keys are mapped as function names with the function body running to the end of the corresponding property value.